 Tasked in creating the garden beds, Earth Love Gardens designed the beds specifically for the residents.
 Many of those gardening will be in wheelchairs and walkers and the height and spacing of the garden beds were designed for utmost mobility and function.
 At over 1000 square feet, the garden bed area will provide an abundance of room for mobility and growing space.
 The garden beds will also serve the larger Montbello community.
 In the future, students of local area schools will be able to assist in the garden experiencing intergenerational interaction with the seniors.
 These garden beds will serve as inspiration for future projects.

-Earth Love Gardens creates garden beds, greenhouses, and pollinator & edible landscape designs for everything from family homes to community organizations.
-Their mission is to allow everyone to authentically connect and appreciate the Earth, and, in turn, feel a connection within ourselves and each other.
+Earth Love Gardens creates garden beds, hoop houses, and pollinator & edible landscape designs for everything from family homes to community organizations.
+Our mission is to allow everyone to authentically connect and appreciate the Earth, and, in turn, feel a connection within ourselves and each other.
 With these garden beds, they are doing just that.